 Hulu’s to watch TV.

 Dude, I’m getting old.
-It’s WhoSay,5A social-media service designed for celebrities that allows its clients to retain ownership rights over their posts. which allows you to tweet, Facebook, and Instagram simultaneously.
+It’s WhoSay, which allows you to tweet, Facebook, and Instagram simultaneously.
 It’s perfect for someone that’s not 25.

 Do you sit around and read other people’s Tumblr accounts, or their tweets, or follow them on Facebook?